 Each vaccination is given four weeks apart (on days 0, 28 and 56).
 Volunteers will be reviewed in clinic the day after each of the three vaccinations and then at one week, two weeks and four weeks post-vaccination.
 In addition to this there are 2 further clinic appointments, on days 140 and 240 after the third vaccination.
-This means that the final clinic review will be approximately 8 months after the first vaccine dose
+This means that the final clinic review will be approximately 8 months after the first vaccine dose.

 At each visit we will check your temperature, pulse and blood pressure readings, ask you some medical questions and usually take some blood tests.
-You may also be examined by a doctor if needed.
+On the day 84 visit, four weeks after the third vaccination, all female participants will also have a urinary pregnancy test.
+All participants may be examined by a doctor if needed.

 During the course of the trial you may be asked to attend for an extra visit, for example, if a blood test needs to be repeated.
-You will be compensated for the time and inconvenience of any extra visits.
+You will be additionally compensated for the time and inconvenience of any extra visits.